 A title should be of the fewest words possible, accurately describing the content of the paper.
 Try to eliminate unnecessary words such as “Investigations of …”, “A study of …”, “Observations on …”, etc.

-An improperly titled scientific paper might never reach the readers for which it was intended.
+An improperly titled scientific paper might never reach the readers for whom it was intended.
 Hence, mention the name of the study, a particular region it was conducted in, or an element it contains in the title.

 Step 2.
 Mention Keywords List